foxitsoftware/FoxitPDFSDKForWeb-ReactJS-Example/README.md

    - the `index.htm`,`app.js` and `preload.js` inside `../app/`

    For the configuration details, refer to the corresponding files in <https://github.com/foxitsoftware/FoxitPDFSDKForWeb-ReactJS-Example>.
 You can also directly duplicate those files into the counterpart folders in ReactJS.

+Besides, to correctly referene your fonts lib, you also need to duplicate the `external` folder inside SDK to `ReactJS/app/foxit-lib/assets`.

 ### Running your application